 *For high-value jewelry, additional coverage can be purchased under a Renters Insurance policy to ensure the full value of your item is covered.

 Renters Insurance also includes coverage for medical payments in the event someone is injured while at your place (e.g. fall or dog bite).
 In the event that you are sued for further damages, your Renters Insurance policy will be there to cover your legal fees and liability costs.

 Hotels and Other Expenses

-If a catastrophic event were to happen, Renters insurance can also cover your hotel expenses if you need a place to stay while your place is being repaired.
+If a catastrophic event were to happen, like a hurricane, Renters Insurance may also cover your hotel expenses if you need a place to stay if you have been evacuated or while your place is being repaired.
 It can even reimburse you for meals.